 The major types of inbound marketing are:

 A majority of companies now have multiple media channels where they interact with their audience online.
-The problem is, most of them are not aware of the best channels to reach their audience on, and the topics their audience wants to learn about.
-Creating a content calendar can help to improve your understanding of your audience, and and effectiveness of your content marketing efforts.
+The problem is, most of them are not aware of the best channels to reach their audience on, and what topics to write about.

 Inbound Marketing Strategies